“Every action of our lives touches on some chord that will vibrate in eternity.”

 – Sean O’Casey

 Ireland has an abundance of places to see and things to do.
-Everything from the world-famous cliffs of Moher to trying a pint of Guinness.
+Everything from the world-famous Cliffs of Moher to trying a pint of Guinness.
 We are, I am happy to say, a very popular country to visit.
 Like many other people though, I have fallen victim to not indulging enough it the many things my home country has to offer.

 So, I have decided to make a list of some things which you can only do in Ireland and which might not be as famous as others.
-Maybe it will inspire you to visit or try some of these lesser known places and activities, for Irish readers hopefully it will highlight some of the things we take for granted.
+Maybe it will inspire you to visit or try some of these lesser-known places and activities, for Irish readers hopefully it will highlight some of the things we take for granted.

 Climb a round tower:

 Round towers are early medieval structures usually found on the grounds of old churches.
-There actual function is not known but it is believed they were built to act as bell towers or for protection.
+Their actual function is not known but it is believed they were built to act as bell towers or for protection.
 They have only one entrance which was accessible by a ladder.
 Those which remain and are open to the public are accessible by more modern stairs.
 The views in some of the locations are quite spectacular such as in Glendalough.
 Some have been found in the isle of man and one in Scotland, however, Ireland contains the most numerous and many are still open to the public.